IBM/MLOps-CPD/README.md

 ## Python environment customisations

-Some of the notebooks require quite a few dependencies, which - as a best practice - should not be manually installed via pip each time.
+Some of the notebooks require quite a few dependencies, which should not be manually installed via `pip` in each notebook every time.
 To avoid doing that, we will create custom environments.
 They are alternatively called `Software Configurations` across Watson Studio Documentation.

 ---
 <details>